Graycemuthui/Book-Store/README.md

 ### Book Store

-- This is a Microverse project that entails a bookstore built with React and Redux.
+- This is a project that entails a bookstore built with React and Redux.
 It enables a user to add, edit and remove books and also track the progress of their reading.

 ## Built With